 Of note are the judgments of the CJEU of 26 February 2019, commonly referred to as 'the Danish cases', on the interpretation of the EU Parent-Subsidiary Directive and the EU Interest and Royalties Directive, and their connection with concepts such as beneficial ownership, tax avoidance and tax abuse.
 These landmark CJEU decisions will have an important effect on the application of the withholding tax exemptions for dividends and interest paid to EU recipients.

 The Spanish Central Economic-Administrative Court subsequently applied the jurisprudence from the Danish cases in its decision of 8 October 2019.
 It is advisable to remain attentive to the approach adopted by the Spanish tax authorities and, particularly, the Spanish courts regarding this issue in the coming months.

-Spain has not yet implemented in its domestic tax legislation all the tax measures included in the EU Anti-Tax Avoidance Directive (ATAD).
-Although Spain has already introduced some ATAD measures, modifications concerning controlled foreign company rules, exit tax and earnings-stripping rules are still required.
-All these tax measures may affect multinational groups' structures and cross-border transactions with Spain.
+Spain has not yet implemented in its domestic tax legislation all the tax measures included in the ATAD.
+Although Spain has already introduced some ATAD measures, modifications concerning controlled foreign company rules, exit tax and earnings stripping rules are still required.